huarngpa/huarngpa-twitter-stocks-big-data/big-data/README.md

 * Speed layer

 # Backend Layer Installation & Deployment
+If this is a first time deployment on your cluster, please run the hql contained in the `scripts/create_batch_layer_master_tables.hql`.
+This builds the tables we for the master dataset.

 # Serving Layer Installation & Deployment
 # Speed Layer Installation & Deployment